+PARISH/MISSION NAME

 Current Custodian of Book

 Current Custodian of Book Phone Website Use one form for each book

+Use one form for each book

 Book Number (if there is one)

-Type of Book (check one) BaptismalMarriageFuneralConfirmation 1st CommunionCombination
+Type of Book (check one) BaptismalMarriageFuneralConfirmation1st CommunionCombinate

-Inclusive Dates Boo ok Size
+Inclusive Dates Book Size

-No. of PagesNo
+No. of Pages Front and Back?
+YesNo No. of Pages Used

 Book Color Book Publisher

-Index in Front Index in Back No Index I Language
+Index in Front Index in Back No Index Language

 Additional Description

 Condition

 Current Location of Book

 Notes

-Has the information in the book been entered into a di Yes No Describe Does your parish maintain a separate computer Index Yes No Describe to this book (i.e. Word or Excel)?
+➤ Has the information in the book been entered into a digital database?

+Yes No Describe Does your parish maintain a separate computer Index to this book (i.e. Word or Excel)
-Has the book been microfilmed or digitally scanned?

 Yes No Describe

+➤ Has the book been microfilmed or digitally scanned?

+Yes No Describe

-Have identifying photographs been taken of the book? ?
+➤ Have identifying photographs been taken of the book?
 Yes No

-SICNATUDE of parson completing this forms
+SIGNATUDE of payon completing this forms

-SIGNATURE of person completing this form: Phone: Email: Date:
+SIGNATURE of person completing this form: Date: Date:

+Indice Date:

+For information call 317-236-1538 or email jmotyka@archindy.org

+Send completed inventory forms to: Archives, Archdiocese of Indianapolis, 1400

+Meridian St. Indianapolis, IN 46202-2367